+Directions: Select the correct answer choice for each question and bubble it in the appropriate place on your Scantron.
+For all questions, “E) NOTA” means “None of These Answers.”
+Good Luck!

 1. In Greece, the shape of coins is a perfect circle with a radius of 3 inches.
 Filippo has exactly enough coins to buy an apple for 5 dollars.
 If each coin is worth 25 cents and if the coins are laid side by side, what is the total area of his coins that is visible in square inches?

 A. 180π B. 200π C. 250π D. 320π E. NOTA